 How Does Google’s Mobile 1st Index Affects Roofing SEO

-In March 2018, Google has finally started rolling out it’s complete mobile 1st index roll out, basically what this means is that they’re going to take the results and rank business is based on how they are performing on mobile devices as opposed to desktop.
+In March 2018, Google has finally started rolling out it’s complete mobile 1st index roll out, bringing a new dimension to exclusive roofing leads generation, basically what this means is that they’re going to take the results and rank business is based on how they are performing on mobile devices as opposed to desktop.
 Meaning, if your website is performing for cell phones, the rankings will suffer in both cell phones and desktops.

 Quick summary of why this is taking place: